-Autism spectrum disorder (ASD) defines a group of neurodevelopmental disorders whose symptoms include impaired communication and social interaction with restricted or repetitive motor movements.
+Autism spectrum disorder (ASD) refers to a group of neurodevelopmental disorders, the symptoms of which include impaired communication and social interaction with restricted or repetitive motor movements.
 In some instances, it may also be associated with general cognitive deficits.
 Although ASD can be diagnosed at any age, it is defined as a “developmental disorder” because symptoms typically manifest within the first two years of life.
-Autism is known as a spectrum disorder because there exists a wide range in the severity of symptoms, which can range from mild to debilitating.
+Autism is known as a spectrum disorder because its symptoms can range from mild to debilitating.

 Modulation of the endocannabinoid system has been suggested as a target for ASD therapies, and children with ASD have been found to possess lower-than-normal levels of certain endogenous cannabinoids, including anandamide.

-In recent years, a growing number of human studies and case reports have documented improvements in ASD patents following the administration of various cannabinoid formulations.
+In recent years, a growing number of human studies and case reports have documented improvements in ASD patients following the administration of various cannabinoid formulations.

-For instance, a 2019 Brazilian observational trial reported that the twice-daily administration plant-derived CBD extracts was associated with improved ASD symptoms in 14 of 15 adolescent subjects.
+For instance, a 2019 Brazilian observational trial reported that the twice-daily administration of plant-derived CBD extracts was associated with improved ASD symptoms in 14 out of 15 adolescent subjects.

 A series of Israeli trials have also documented favorable results.
-Data published in 2018 in the journal Neurology reported that the administration CBD-dominant cannabis extracts led to significant improvements in over 60 percent of ASD patients with refractory behavioral problems.
+In 2018, researchers reported to the journal Neurology that the administration of CBD-dominant cannabis extracts led to significant improvements in over 60 percent of ASD patients with refractory behavioral problems.

-A 2019 study involving 188 patients reported that over 90 percent of subjects administered CBD-dominant extracts for a period of at least six-months demonstrated “some level of symptomatic improvement.”
+A 2019 study involving 188 patients reported that over 90 percent of subjects who were administered CBD-dominant extracts for a period of at least six months demonstrated “some level of symptomatic improvement.”
 Approximately one-third of respondents reported a reduction in their intake of other medications.
-Authors concluded, “Cannabis as a treatment for autism spectrum disorders patients appears to be well-tolerated, safe and seemingly effective option to relieve symptoms, mainly: seizures, tics, depression, restlessness and rage attacks.”
+Authors concluded, “Cannabis as a treatment for autism spectrum disorders patients appears to be well-tolerated, safe, and [an] effective option to relieve symptoms, mainly: seizures, tics, depression, restlessness, and rage attacks.”

-Yet another Israeli trial completed that same year similarly reported that the use of CBD extracts resulted in “overall improvements” in a cohort of 53 children with ASD.
+Yet another Israeli trial completed the same year similarly reported that the use of CBD extracts resulted in “overall improvements” in a cohort of 53 children with ASD.

 In 2020, US researchers affiliated with Tufts University in Boston reported on their clinical experience working with children and young adults with ASD who had consumed either cannabis or hemp-based products.
 Among subjects with ASD-associated aggression, 60 percent reported improvements following treatment.
 Among subjects diagnosed with both ASD and epilepsy, 91 percent reported some improvement in seizure control.

 The following year, Canadian researchers documented the successful treatment of a 15-year-old patient with autism after adding low doses of CBD/THC extracts adjunctively.
-Researchers reported that the patient’s symptoms improved within six-months of treatment, and that he maintained “positive effects on his behavioral symptoms, anxiety, sleep, and social deficits” since that time.
+Researchers reported that the patient’s symptoms improved within six months of treatment, and that he had experienced “positive effects on his behavioral symptoms, anxiety, sleep, and social deficits” since that time.

 A 2021 review of the relevant literature summarized: “Cannabis products [have been demonstrated to] reduce the number and/or intensity of different symptoms, including hyperactivity, attacks of self-mutilation and anger, sleep problems, anxiety, restlessness, psychomotor agitation, irritability, aggressiveness perseverance, and depression.
 Moreover, they [are associated with an] improvement in cognition, sensory sensitivity, attention, social interaction, and language.”
 Authors concluded, “Cannabis and cannabinoids may have promising effects in the treatment of symptoms related to ASD, and can be used as a therapeutic alternative in the relief of those symptoms.”